janwilmans/nullptr/_posts/2018-02-22-phantom-types.md

     }

 I have made the 'template class StrongType' a little more verbose by implementing the move assignment operator and move constructor explicitly so it can be used on somewhat older compilers as well.
 On a C++17 compliant compilers all [rule-of-five][4] constructors could be defaulted.
+Also the tag type struct does not have to be on separate line, it can be defined in-place like so:

+    using Meters = StrongType < double, struct tag_meter() >;
+    using MilliMeters = StrongType < double, struct tag_millimeter() >;

 So this is all very nice, but we can take it one step further; we could implement assignment operators for Meters on a Millimeter class and vice versa.